fbpx

 High Complexity Testing Requirements

-• Have two years of experience supervising or directing high-complexity testing
+• At least one year of experience supervising or directing non-waived lab testing.

 Use lab management services by Lighthouse Lab Services to meet and maintain CLIA standards.
 Whether you want to fill a part-time or full-time lab director position, we can connect you with qualified professionals.
 Contact us today for a free consultation.